Preventing missed welds

 Insight Centerpoint also monitors welding outputs to ensure parameters are correct to create a quality weld.
 These include:

 - Weld duration

-Companies can program an advanced welding information management system to respond accordingly if a welding operator welds outside of an acceptable threshold.
-The system can provide a simple alert or it can disable the welding gun entirely until the proper personnel is able to identify the problem and offer a solution.
+It can send an alert if a welding operator welds outside of an acceptable threshold or disable the welding gun until the proper person identifies the problem and offers a solution.